Jonathan2251/lbd/_sources/gpu.txt

 OpenGL standard is here [#openglspec]_.
 The OpenGL is for desktop computer or server while the OpenGL ES is for embedded system [#opengleswiki]_.
 Though shaders are only a small part of the whole OpenGL software/hardware system.
-It is still a big effort to finish the compiler implementation since there are lots of api need to be implemented.
+It is still a large effort to finish the compiler implementation since there are lots of api need to be implemented.
 For example, the number of texture related api is close to one hundred combinations in code generation since they include different api names with different operands for each name.
-This implementation can be done by generating llvm extended intrinsic functions from shader parser of frontend compiler, and then llvm backend convert those intrinsic to gpu instructions as follows,
+This implementation can be done by generating llvm extended intrinsic functions from shader parser of frontend compiler as well as llvm backend converting those intrinsic to gpu instructions as follows,

 .. code-block:: console